N2IT/phase4-fullstack-project/README.md

 # Quote Pro Application

-Welcome to the quote pro application.
-Sign up to use this application to demo CRUD permissions by role.
-There are three roles to choose from, each of which authorize access to certain resources.
-As an admin you have total access to create, read, update, and delete any resource.
-Sign up to be a Manager to oversee users, quotes, customers, and configurations specific to your account.
-Add users to your team to focus on reaching out and managing customers and generating new quotes.
-Or join as a User to focus on managing customers, quotes, and configurations for you account.
+Welcome to the quote pro application where you have total control over your customer base and quote management specific to your business.
+Sign up to use this application and demo CRUD permissions by each role.
+There are three roles to choose from, each of which authorize access and capabilities within each resource.
+As an admininstrator you take total control over the application as you can create, update, read, or delete any resource within the database.
+Or sign up to be a Manager to oversee users, quotes, customers, and configurations specific to your business.
+Add new leads to the customers table, then initiate new quotes for those new (or returning) customers.
+Need a sales rep to soley focus on customer acquisition and generating new quotes?
+Add a new user to your team and provide them restricted access so they focus on lead generation and converting quotes.

 ## Key Features